Addendum to booking Terms & Conditions for Soccer Matches

 Estimates are provided at the ruling daily exchange rate.
 Until Avoca has received full Payment, it reserves the right to amend any Estimate.
-Should the Estimate be increased due to an exchange rate fluctuation, the Client undertakes to pay for any increase on demand.
-The onus will be on the Client to check that there have been no changes in the Quote prior to making full Payment.
+Should the Estimate be increased due to an exchange rate fluctuation, the Client undertakes to pay for any increase in demand.
+The onus will be on the Client to check that there have been no changes in the Quote prior to making full payment.
 Airfares are subject to the price and conditions quoted by the airlines.
-However, once full Payment has been received, the price quoted is guaranteed provided that the payment was made and entered into the Avoca bank account before midnight on the day that the Booking was made.
+However, once full payment has been received, the price quoted is guaranteed provided that the payment was made and entered into the Avoca bank account before midnight on the day that the Booking was made.
 Service fees and products are non-refundable in case of a cancellation.

 Should the Client be a group booking and the group number decreases from the original number required for the Booking, the Third Party Supplier may reserve the right to re-cost the Estimate and raise a surcharge.
 Should any Client refuse to accept and pay such surcharge, it may result in the Third Party Supplier canceling the booking and retaining any payment made and Avoca will be entitled to retain any service fees charged.

 10. SERVICE FEE